 If Milton's lyrics sound authentic, it is because he draws from the deep well of his own wide range of experiences for inspiration — like raising chickens on his aunt's Louisiana farm, translating top secret documents during a stint in the Navy, or tweaking the noses of the establishment as a political cartoonist.
 His music is just as authentic as his lyrics, and might feel just as at home on the front porch of an Ozark mountain shanty as on the stage at the Ryman Auditorium.
 Gentle acoustic guitars playing memorable melodies accompany unembellished vocals on tunes like "The Miracle of Marriage" and "Dark Night," while "Mississippi-Louisiana Line" employs a mournful fiddle and sweet Appalachian harmonies to emphasize his point.

-Through the Open Door is available through Music for Missions, an independent record label that donates two-thirds of profits to various mission organizations.
-Proceeds from the project go to Reformed Theological Seminary for the education of pastors and missionaries.
+Through the Open Door will be released through Music for Missions, an independent record label that donates 2⁄3 of profits to various mission organizations.
+Proceeds from the project will go to Reformed Theological Seminary for the education of pastors and missionaries.
 For more information on Michael Milton and Through the Open Door, visit throughtheopendoor.org.

 Reformed Theological Seminary was founded in 1966 and is now one of the largest seminaries in the United States with campuses in Atlanta, Charlotte, Washington D.C., Houston, Orlando, Jackson and Memphis, as well as international locations in Sao Paulo, Brazil and Jakarta, Indonesia and a virtual campus that offers an online Master of Arts degree.
 For more information on Reformed Theological Seminary, visit rts.edu.

 |< Prev||Next >|